 Rotterdam The Hague airport (RTM) is the third busiest airport in the Netherlands and is located 6km from Rotterdam city centre and around 60km from central Amsterdam.

-Rotterdam airport transport options: summary (2019 prices)
+Rotterdam airport transport options: summary (2024 prices)

-1. Local RET bus 33 to Rotterdam Central station (€4 single, up to 6x hourly).
+1. Local RET bus 33 to Rotterdam Central station (€4.50 single, up to 6x hourly).

-2. Local RET bus 33 to Meijersplein then Metro line E to Rotterdam Central, The Hague Central or other Rotterdam metro stations (€4.50 single, up to 6x hourly)
+2. Local RET bus 33 to Meijersplein then Metro line E to Rotterdam Central, The Hague Central or other Rotterdam metro stations (€4.50 single, up to 6x hourly).

-3. Intercity or Intercity Direct train from Rotterdam to Amsterdam Central (from €17.90 single, €1 extra for disposable tickets, Intercity Direct supplement €2.40, run regularly all day).
+3. Intercity or the faster ‘Intercity Direct’ train from Rotterdam to Amsterdam Central (from €17.90 single, €1 extra for disposable tickets, Intercity Direct supplement €2.90, run regularly all day).
 Book refundable Rotterdam-Amsterdam train tickets here